brightsign/usb-filesystem/README.md

 Support:
 BrightSign OS 8.1.x
 BrightSign XD and XT Series 4

-1.1	Scope
+1.1.
+Scope
 Documentation on the usage for Brightsign Javascript APIs:
 @brightsign/filesysteminfile
 @brightsign/usbfilesystem
 2. Instructions

-2.1 Updating USB Filesystem
+2.1.
+Updating USB Filesystem
 UDP commands are utilized throughout the sample presentation provided.
 The correct destination IP and port should be set in order for the Javascript app to receive the UDP commands sent from BrightAuthor:connected to the app.
 In the Presentation view under  “Presentation Settings” -> “Interactive” -> “Networking” -> “Specific IP Address” can be 127.0.0.1 and UDP Destination Port should be 5000.

-2.2	BrightAuthor Integration
+2.2.
+BrightAuthor Integration
 In BrightAuthor:connected, add the html / JavaScript file by adding an HTML Widget onto the interactive plane.
 From here, sending the UDPs mentioned below can be sent from anywhere in the presentation or from other Javascript to the destination IP and destination port.

 Command Parameter Structure: usb!<command>!<command parameter (optional)>

-2.1.
+2.3.
 Managing Filesystem
 There are a couple commands which should be sent in order to allow for the app to understand how it should create the filesystem and the contents that are copied.

-usb!startfilesystem
+Command: usb!startfilesystem
 Description: Sends a command to notify the app to acknowledge when to start listening to the addasset UDP commands below.

-usb!addasset!<filename or directory>
+Command: usb!addasset!<filename or directory>
 Description: Sends a command to notify the app what is the name of a file or directory that should be copied to the usb drive.
 This command can be sent multiple times.
 Note: The current expectation of this example is that the source dependencies live on the root of the SD card.

-usb!closefilesystem
+Command: usb!closefilesystem
 Description: Sends a command to notify the app to close and build the filesystem.
 The size for this example is 1GB, although this can be updated in the Javascript or additional support can be added to manage this at a more granular level using either “User Variables” or additional UDP commands.

-2.1.
+2.4.
+Mount/Unmount filesystem
+2.4.1.
 Mount

-	usb!mount
+Command: usb!mount
 Description: Sends the command to mount the USB filesystem to the external client via the USB-C-to-USB-A cable.

-2.2.2.
+2.4.2.
 Unmount

-	usb!unmount
+Command: usb!unmount
 Description: Sends the command to unmount the USB filesystem to the external client via the USB-C-to-USB-A cable.